Imagine you're asleep and suddenly stop breathing.

 Activating the sympathetic nervous system

 Each time a person with sleep apnea stops breathing, the level of oxygen in the blood decreases.
 As the body becomes deprived of oxygen, specialized cells — called chemoreceptors — detect these changes and activate the sympathetic nervous system to respond, which is part of the nervous system responsible for reacting to stressful or dangerous situations.
 The sympathetic nervous system triggers the body to gasp for air, which sometimes wakes a person out of sleep.

 The sympathetic nervous system also responds to low oxygen levels by constricting blood vessels and increasing heart rate and blood pressure.
 As pauses in breath continue through the night, repetitive changes in blood pressure may lead to hypertension or make existing hypertension worse.

-Given the significant health consequences of untreated sleep apnea, it's important to know when it's time to reach out to a doctor.
-Common signs and symptoms of sleep apnea include:
+Untreated sleep apnea increases the risk of many health factors, so it's essential to know how to tell if you have sleep apnea and when it's time to reach out to a doctor.
+Common sleep apnea symptoms include

 - Frequent, loud snoring or gasping during sleep

 - Reduced breathing or pauses in breathing during sleep

 - Daytime sleepiness and fatigue